tetherto/wdk-wallet-btc/README.md

 ### Importing from `@wdk/wallet-btc`

-1. WalletManagerBtc: Main class for managing wallets
+1. **WalletManagerBtc**: Main class for managing Bitcoin wallets and multiple accounts
-2. WalletAccountBtc: Use this for full access accounts
+2. **WalletAccountBtc**: Class for individual Bitcoin wallet accounts with full transaction capabilities

-3. ElectrumClient: Client for interacting with Electrum servers
+**Note**: `ElectrumClient` is an internal class and not intended for direct use.

 ### Creating a New Wallet